softvis-research/VISAP/README.md

 npx http-server
 ```

-inside the VISAP folder.
-Click on one of the links the output of the command displays in the terminal and go the `ui` folder.
+inside the VISAP directory.
+Click on one of the links the output of the command displays in the terminal and go the `ui` directory.

 ### Final Steps

 Whichever approach for setting up a local server you used, if things went well, you should now be able to view the visualization in the browser.
-Enter the URL `{localhost}/index.html?setup={setupPath}&model={folderName}`, where `{localhost}` is the URL to the webserver, and `{folderName}` is the name of the folder that holds the model files (which is going to be yourOutput if you made no changes to the configuration).
-You can also use `example` as the folderName to use an example model. `{setupPath}` is where the setup lives inside the `ui/setups/` folder.
+Enter the URL `{localhost}/index.html?setup={setupPath}&model={directoryName}`, where `{localhost}` is the URL to the webserver, and `{directoryName}` is the name of the directory that holds the model files (which is going to be yourOutput if you made no changes to the configuration).
+You can also use `example` as the directoryName to use an example model. `{setupPath}` is where the setup lives inside the `ui/setups/` directory.

-When using http-server, our complete URL will look something like http://127.0.0.1:8080/?setup=minimal&model=Example.
-When using XAMPP, it might be http://localhost/index.html?setup=minimal&model=Example instead.
+When using http-server, our complete URL will look something like `http://127.0.0.1:8080/?setup=minimal&model=example`.
+When using XAMPP, it might be `http://localhost/index.html?setup=minimal&model=Example` instead.

 The visualization will look similar to this: